FrankVanzeler/Digital-Rock-Analysis-/README_Digital_Rock_Analysis.md

 ## License

-No license file is currently included.
-If this repository will be shared publicly, consider adding an open-source license such as MIT, Apache-2.0, or GPL-3.0.
+## License

+This project is intended for academic and educational purposes.
+If the repository is made public, we recommend adding an open-source license, such as the MIT License, to clarify how others may use, modify, and share the code.